World Cup skiing finals in Cortina canceled because of virus - WHIZ News

 World Cup rules prevent the finals from being moved to another location.

+The cancellation of the finals means Beat Feuz of Switzerland clinched the downhill title.
+He leads Thomas Dressen of Germany by 194 points.

-If she races, Shiffrin will be among the favorites in the three races in Åre beginning next Thursday: a parallel slalom, a giant slalom and a slalom.
+If she races, Shiffrin will be among the favorites in the three races in Åre beginning next Thursday: A parallel slalom, giant slalom and slalom.

 The American skier announced in a video posted on Instagram that she was flying to Scandinavia this week.